adrianmmiller/SamsungHealthSecurityProps/README.md

 # Samsung Health Security Props

-You may wish to try this method instead https://github.com/BlackMesa123/KnoxPatch, as its miantained, whereas this module, is not
+You may wish to try this method instead https://github.com/BlackMesa123/KnoxPatch, as its maintained, whereas this module, is not

 Removes "**sakv2**" from **ro.security.keystore.keytype** to help make Samsung Health run on rooted Samsung devices.
 This doesnt mean its a universal "fix" and works on every device every time, so ymmv....